CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Introduction

 Historically, wildfire forecasting was performed by producing fire weather indices, such as the Canadian Forest Fire Weather Index (FWI) or the National Fire Danger Rating System (NFDRS), which are mainly driven by meteorological and fuel moisture data.
-Fire weather indices aim to represent complex relationships between fire predictors through constraint equations based on assumptions that can lack robustness, such as focusing on specific forest types (e.g "Pinus Banksiana") or not taking into consideration the topography which can lead to necessary re-calibrations of the indexes for specific areas \citep{steinfeld2022assessing, de2016calibration}.
-Moreover, due to limitations in weather reanalysis or forecast data, fire weather indexes are often limited to short-term temporal horizons and coarse resolution.
+Fire weather indices aim to represent complex relationships between fire predictors through constrained equations based on simplifying assumptions, such as the forest type (e.g "Pinus Banksiana") and neglecting the topography, leading to necessary recalibrations of the indices for specific areas like Switzerland \citep{steinfeld2022assessing} and the UK \citep{de2016calibration}.
 For instance, across Canada, the FWI has limitations in properly identifying the hydrometeorological conditions for combustion across all land cover types, and particularly so in peatlands \citep{waddington2012examining}.
 Moreover, those indices cannot approximate the stochastic character of wildfire occurrence as they focus on flammability conditions.
 In parallel, traditional machine learning (ML) algorithms based on handcrafted features were proposed in \citep{martell1987logistic, martell1989modelling} to identify drivers linked to wildfire occurrence, such as hydrometeorological conditions and human activities.
 These ML algorithms are limited in their ability to represent complex predictor relationships and possible spatio-temporal patterns, mostly because of the rigidity of the features used.
-Nevertheless, these methods are still widely used \citep{buch2023smlfire1, rodrigues2022firo} even in remote sensing \citep{pelletier2023wildfire, chowdhury2015operational}.
+Nevertheless, these methods are still widely utilized \citep{buch2023smlfire1, rodrigues2022firo} even in remote sensing \citep{maffei2021combining, chowdhury2015operational}.